EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 Nothing new crosses the bridge.
 The GUI sees the same `EdgeCurrencyWallet` object with the same property surface; the pixie watcher's existing `update()` calls (`currency-wallet-pixie.ts:490-492`) propagate cached-then-live value changes the same way live-only changes propagate on master.
 The account's `currencyWallets` map remains the pixie output object (`src/core/account/account-api.ts:650`), so William's `===` stability requirement holds without any merge getter.

 One visible seam: `wallet.otherMethods` ([decision 7.8](#78-othermethods-names-are-cached-and-served-as-delegating-stubs)).
 It is an object of delegating stubs, one per known method name: each stub awaits the engine and forwards through the source object (preserving the plugin's `this`), resolving against the live engine on every call so a resync never leaves a stale capture, and rejecting cleanly when the loaded engine lacks the method.
-Names come from the cache on a warm login (before the engine exists) and from the live engine otherwise, and they persist in `accountCache.json` on every save.
+Names come from the cache on a warm login (before the engine exists) and from the live engine otherwise, and the saver keeps them in the wallet's row.
 The object keeps its identity as long as the known name set is unchanged, which is the common warm-boot case; when a name first appears (a cold login's engine landing, an upgraded cache with no names yet, a plugin adding methods) the getter rebuilds it as a new bridgified object, because yaob only serializes the properties an object had when it first crossed the bridge (verified empirically during review: `update()` cannot add properties to an existing facade).
 The pixie watcher's `update()` then delivers the swapped value, exactly how the old engine-swap propagated.
 Pre-engine with no cached names this is `{}`, the original guarantee, so property probes like `wallet.otherMethods.foo == null` stay safe. `currencyConfig.otherMethods` keeps the plugin's own object verbatim whenever the plugin is loaded (always the case in the shipped app); the account cache's per-plugin name list only builds fallback stubs if plugin loading ever defers past the account emit.
 The GUI call sites patched in [section 4.2.3](#423-othermethods-one-patch-required) keep working, and on warm logins the FioActions TypeError class retires because the stub exists before the engine does.

 #### 4.1.7 waitForCurrencyWallet semantics